Chykalophia/ClickUp-MCP-Server---Enhanced/docs/CONTRIBUTING.md

 3. Any relevant examples or use cases
 4. If possible, a description of how you envision the implementation

-Thank you for contributing to the ClickUp MCP Server!
+Thank you for contributing to the ClickUp MCP Server - Enhanced!